The Query Complexity of Local Search and Brouwer in Rounds: Related Work

-Llewellyn, Tovey, and Trick~\cite{llewellyn1993local} considered the deterministic query complexity of local search and devised a divide-and-conquer approach, which has higher total query complexity but uses fewer rounds.
-Their algorithm is deterministic and identifies in the first step a vertex separator $S$ of the input graph $G$ \footnote{A vertex separator is a set of vertices $S \subseteq V$ with the property that there exist vertices $u,v \in V$, where $V$ is the set of vertices of $G$, such that any path between $u$ and $v$ passes through $S$.}.
+The steepest descent with a warm start algorithm \cite{aldous1983minimization} is essentially optimal for graphs such as the hypercube and the $d$-dimensional grid (\cite{aldous1983minimization, sun2009quantum, zhang2009tight}).
+At the same time, the algorithm is highly sequential.
+Llewellyn, Tovey, and Trick~\cite{llewellyn1989local} analyzed the deterministic query complexity of local search and devised a divide-and-conquer approach, which has higher total query complexity but uses fewer rounds.
+Their algorithm is deterministic and identifies in the first step a vertex separator $S$ of the input graph $G$ \footnote{A vertex separator is a set of vertices $S \subseteq V$ with the property: there exist vertices $u,v \in V$, where $V$ is the set of vertices of $G$, such that any path between $u$ and $v$ passes through $S$.}.
 Afterwards, it queries all the vertices in $S$ to find the minimum $v$ among these.
 If $v$ is a local minimum of $G$, then return it.
 Otherwise, there is a neighbour $w$ of $v$ with $f(w) < f(v)$.
 Repeat the whole procedure on the new graph $G'$, defined as the connected component of $G \setminus S$ containing $w$.
 Correctness holds since the steepest descent from $w$ cannot escape $G'$.
 On the $d$-dimensional grid, the vertex separator $S$ can be defined as the $(d-1)$-dimensional wall that divides the current connected component evenly; thus a local optimum can be found with $O(n^{d-1})$ queries in $O(\log{n})$ rounds.

+We observe the contrast between the steepest descent with a warm start algorithm given by Aldous \cite{aldous1983minimization}, which is randomized and almost sequential---running in $O(n^{d/2})$ rounds---and the deterministic divide-and-conquer algorithm from \cite{llewellyn1989local}, which can be implemented in $O(\log{n})$ rounds.
+Even though the randomized algorithm in \cite{aldous1983minimization} is (essentially) optimal in terms of number of queries, it takes many rounds.
+Thus it is natural to ask whether steepest descent with a warm start can be parallelized and what is the tradeoff between the total query complexity and the number of rounds.

-\cite{DBLP:journals/dam/LlewellynT93, AK93} applied the adversarial argument proposed in \cite{llewellyn1993local} to show that $\Omega(n^{d-1})$ queries are necessary for any deterministic algorithm on the $d$-dimensional grid of side length $n$. \cite{llewellyn1993local} also studied arbitrary graphs, showing that $O(\sqrt{n} + \delta \log{n})$ queries are sufficient on graphs with $n$ vertices when the maximum degree of the graph is $\delta$ and the graph has constant genus.
+Alth{\"{o}}fer and Koschnick~\cite{AK93}, and Llewellyn and Tovey~\cite{DBLP:journals/dam/LlewellynT93} applied the adversarial argument to show that $\Omega(n^{d-1})$ queries are necessary for any deterministic algorithm on the $d$-dimensional grid of side length $n$.
+Llewellyn, Tovey, and Trick~\cite{llewellyn1989local} also studied arbitrary graphs, showing that $O(\sqrt{N} + \Delta \log{N})$ queries are sufficient on graphs with $N$ vertices when the maximum degree of the graph is $\Delta$ and the graph has constant genus.